 We’re looking forward to this future in accounting for cannabis as we continue working with our clients as cannabis CPAs.
 Our mission is to help our clients succeed, which contributes to the success of the cannabis industry as a whole.

-With all that this industry offers, we’re sure to see a bright future for cannabis accounting as well.
+With all this industry offers, we’re sure to see a bright future for cannabis accounting.

 At Northstar, we help dispensaries and other marijuana businesses with their financial reporting requirements and more.
 Our cannabis CPAs are ready to provide guidance based on the current state and federal laws regarding medical and recreational marijuana.